microsoft/ebpf-for-windows/docs/EpochBasedMemoryManagement.md

 can be used to run a block of work when the current epoch becomes inactive (i.e., when no other execution contexts are active in this epoch).
 This is implemented as a special entry in the free list that causes a callback to be invoked instead of freeing the memory.
+The callback can then perform additional cleanup of state as needed.

 ### Future investigations
 The use of a common clock leads to contention when the memory state changes